guillheu/DeSign/README.md

 * Multi-signature from several authorized parties
 * Decentralized proofs of signature (uploaded directly onto IPFS, requires either an IPFS node or the use of filecoins)
 * More back-end storage support (local files, non-SQL databases...)
+* Auto-generating & modifying the config file from the client itself (initialization wizard)

 # FAQ